programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 video_files
 ```

-Now, pivot this data so it is organized by row rather than column:
+Finally, pivot this data so it is organized by row rather than column:

 ```
 all_videos <- read_csv(video_files, col_names = FALSE, id = "videoId", show_col_types = FALSE) %>%